blitz-js/drafts/005_manifesto.md

 Choosing React for your view layer should not force you to build a backend API.
 Usually you only need an API to get data to your frontend, unless you need a public API for third-parties or a mobile app.
 It's extremely expensive to build and maintain an API that's only used by your frontend because it adds a lot of unnecessary complexity, making development slower, maintenance harder, and deployment more complex.

 In a Blitz app, you write server-side controllers for all your CRUD operations.
 These controllers have direct access to your database.
-You connect them to the pages that need that data, and then Blitz automatically and securly gets your data from the backend controller to your frontend components.
+You connect them to the pages that need that data, and then Blitz automatically and securely gets your data from the backend controller to your frontend components.
 You don't make any client-side fetch calls, deal with global state management, or mess with client-side data caching.
 Mutations work in a similar fashion.

 You develop Blitz apps similar to a traditional server rendered framework like Rails, but the end-user experience is as a React Single Page App.